-- Services not considered reasonable and necessary. - Services to which you are entitled under any Workers' Compensation Law or Act or any other insurance plan, even if you did not claim those benefits. - Excess charges that are above the 85th percentile for Usual, Customary, and Reasonable (UCR) charges. - Dental expenses incurred under this dental plan that are in connection with any dental procedure started prior to your effective date under this benefit or after termination of your benefit. - Treatment or services that began before you enrolled in the Optional Preventive Dental plan. - Treatment or services provided after you are disenrolled from our Medicare Advantage plans during the course of your treatment. - Treatment by anyone other than a dentist, except where performed by a duly qualified hygienist under the direction of a dentist.
+- Services not considered reasonable and necessary. - Services to which you are entitled under any Workers' Compensation Law or Act or any other insurance plan, even if you did not claim those benefits.

+- Excess charges that are above the 85th percentile for Usual, Customary, and Reasonable (UCR) charges. - Dental expenses incurred under this dental plan that are in the connection with any dental procedure started prior to your effective date under this benefit or after termination of your benefit. - Treatment or services that began before you enrolled in the Optional Preventive Dental plan. - Treatment or services provided after you are disenrolled from our Medicare Advantage plans during the course of your treatment. - Treatment by anyone other than a dentist, except where performed by a duly qualified hygienist under the direction of a dentist. - Services and supplies not specifically covered by the plan as defined within this document.